-Thou in thy mercy hast led forth the people whom thou hast redeemed; thou hast guided them in thy strength unto thy holy habitation.
-(Exodus 15:13)
+You in Your mercy have led forth the people whom You have redeemed; You have guided them in Your strength to Your holy habitation. -Exodus 15:13

-They are calling themselves a redeemed people, saved and redeemed.
-They have crossed the Red Sea and are singing as a redeemed people.
+They have crossed the Red Sea and are singing, calling themselves a redeemed people.

-It's interesting that as you go through the Word of God you will find that only redeemed people sing-I mean sing praise to God with joy, and sing from the heart.
-Anybody can sing the blues, but to sing from the heart with joy you must be a redeemed person.
+It's interesting, as you go through the Word of God you find that only redeemed people can sing praise to God from the heart.
+Anybody can sing the blues, but to sing from the heart with joy, you must be a redeemed person.
 So they began their march through the wilderness with a song and great joy.

 How inexpressibly wonderful this was!
 All their lives they had been slaves in the land of Egypt, without a ray of hope on the horizon that they would ever be free.
-They were born into the brickyards of Egypt, and they would stay there until death.
-There was no hope, not a flicker of hope.
+They were born into the brickyards of Egypt, and for all they knew they would stay there until death.
+There was not even a flicker of hope.

-Then something wonderful happened!
+Then something wonderful happened.
 Moses appeared back in the land of Egypt and said, "God has sent me."
-And through the plagues of judgment upon Egypt, God brought these people out, redeeming them by blood on that night of the Passover and by power at the Red Sea when they crossed over.
+God brought these people out through the plagues of judgment upon Egypt, redeeming them by blood on that night of the Passover and by power at the Red Sea.

-Imagine ... now this tremendous company of people start through the wilderness, and they don't have to go back into the brickyards to make brick.
+Imagine ... this tremendous company of people start off through the wilderness.
+They don't have to go back into the brickyards to make a single brick.
 No longer will they feel the lash of the taskmaster.
 No longer will they groan under the burdens of Egypt.
-They are free!
-And they sing a song of redemption.
-Read all of their song in Exodus 15.
-It's wonderful!
+They are free, and they're singing a wonderful song of redemption (read all of it in Exodus 15).